pyenv/pyenv-virtualenvwrapper/README.md

 pyenv-virtualenv provides more convenient commands, where virtualenvs are first-class pyenv versions, that can be (de)activated.
-That's to say, pyenv and virtualenvwrapper are still separated while pyenv-virtualenv is a nice combinition.
+That's to say, pyenv and virtualenvwrapper are still separated while pyenv-virtualenv is a nice combination.

 ## Installation